Shop Subscribe

 Summer Camp Tips for Children with Special Needs

 ‘Tis the season for summer camps!
-For most children it is an exciting and fun filled time as they transition from home to a new environment filled with different adventures.
-But for a child with special needs, it may take a little extra preparation and follow through to ensure success.
+For most children, it is an exciting and fun-filled time as they transition from home to a new environment filled with different adventures.
+But for a child with special needs, it may take extra preparation and follow-through to ensure success.

 Sensory Processing: 4 Tips to Help Prepare for Summer Camp

-Perhaps he/she can run an errand to the office or be the staff helper for the day.
-Small moments to get out of the hustle and bustle of a large group can help make a difference in keeping anxiety levels down.
+Perhaps they can run an errand to the office or be the staff helper for the day.
+Small moments to get out of the hustle and bustle of a large group can make a difference and keep anxiety levels down.

-If your child gets overwhelmed in the mess or dining hall, during fireworks or other auditory activities, be sure to pack a set of noise reduction headphones.
-For teens, a pair of portable ear buds may work and be more socially acceptable.
+If your child gets overwhelmed in the mess or dining hall, during fireworks, or other auditory activities, pack a set of noise-reduction headphones.
+For teens, a pair of portable earbuds may work and be more socially acceptable.

-Swimming is the perfect camp activity for this type of deep touch pressure and calming.
-Other ideas include simple gymnastics, yoga or paddling a canoe or kayak.
-If coordination is an issue, even carrying the rec. equipment (baseball bats, paddles, balls etc.) may provide enough of this input.
-Portable solutions like a small weighted lap pad or shoulder caterpillar may also be helpful to use during campfires or other seated group activities.
+Swimming is the perfect camp activity for deep touch pressure and calming.
+Other ideas include simple gymnastics, yoga, or paddling a canoe or kayak.
+If coordination is an issue, even carrying rec equipment (baseball bats, paddles, balls, etc.) may provide enough of this input.
+Portable solutions like a small weighted lap pad or weighted clothes may be helpful during campfires or other seated group activities.

 4. Remind counselors to use the tools and solutions when needed

 Be sure to remind the counselors to offer the designated solutions to your child at regular intervals or at least as needed.
-Sometimes a child can move quickly into the “flight or fight” state so can no longer cognitively problem solve and/or articulate the issue.
-Getting a gentle reminder of the options available may help stop or reduce the anxiety and resulting escalation.
+Sometimes a child can move quickly into the flight or fight state and can no longer cognitively problem-solve or articulate the issue.
+A gentle reminder of the options available may help stop or reduce the anxiety and resulting escalation.

 Recommended